Finland in the Eurovision Song Contest 2008: Second Chance

 The Second Chance round took place before the final on 1 March 2008 at the Kulttuuritalo in Helsinki where the entries placed third and fourth in the preceding three semi-finals competed.
 The top two from the six competing entries qualified to the final based on the results of a public vote.

 Final

 The final took place on 1 March 2008 at the Kulttuuritalo in Helsinki where the eight entries that qualified from the preceding three semi-finals and the Second Chance round competed.
 The winner was selected over two rounds of public televoting.
 In the first round, the top three from the eight competing entries qualified to the second round, the superfinal.
 In the superfinal, "Missä miehet ratsastaa" performed by Teräsbetoni was selected as the winner.
-In addition to the performances of the competing entries, the interval act featured Aikakone and 2007 Finnish Eurovision entrant Hanna Pakarinen.
+In addition to the performances of the competing entries, the interval act featured Aikakone and Hanna Pakarinen, who represented Finland in 2007.